 Use this promotion to tie into the salon offers and remind about the offer of the month deadline.

 3. Print salon newsletter strategy.
 Send it every 3rd week of the month.

 Don’t have a print newsletter?
 It’s not that hard to create one.
 Once you have the system in place producing the newsletter should become an automatic second nature.
-It does not have to be a glossy magazine, a small traditional 4 pages of A4 paper will do just as great job.
-Imagine having your own salon newsletter delivered to your customers with all exciting offers, news and anything to do with hairstyle and hair products?
+It does not have to be a glossy magazine, a small traditional 4 pages of A4 paper will do just as great a job.
+Imagine having your own salon newsletter delivered to your customers with all exciting offers, news, and anything to do with hairstyles and hair products.
 It certainly will set your salon brand apart from others in the town.

-This should be specific offer you send out as a stand alone offer, and should be targeted to either a separate segment or different.
-For example, specific promotion to get back missing missing clients.
-Use Alan’s step by step guide how to create a series of direct mail promotions, salon templates and tested and proven systems of getting salon clients.
+This should be a specific offer you send out as a stand-alone offer and should be targeted to either a separate segment or a different one.
+For example, specific promotions to get back missing clients.
+Use a step-by-step guide on how to create a series of direct mail promotions, salon templates, and tested and proven systems for getting salon clients.

 Yours in salon